antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 The short version of the tale is the following:

-> The Wolf, the Ram, and the Raccoon went into a socket.
+> The Wolf, the Ram, and the Raccoon talked through a socket.
 The socket was provided by [ZeroMQ](https://zeromq.org).
 (The end.)

 The long version is given in
 ["Connecting Raku to Mathematica"](https://github.com/antononcube/RakuForPrediction-book/blob/main/Articles/Connecting-Mathematica-and-Raku.md),